Archive for the ‘Tapestry Crochet History’ Category

 Friday, February 22nd, 2008

 It’s mostly through the internet that I’ve been able to share my love of tapestry crochet.
 In fact, without it, I never would have considered self publishing my More Tapestry Crochet, Bead & Felted Tapestry Crochet, and backstrap weaving books.
-A previous blog showed how it’s also enabled me to publish and sell individual online patterns on Lulu.
+A previous blog showed how it’s also enabled me to publish and sell individual online patterns.

-My Tapestry Crochet Yahoo Group has introduced me to people around the world.
+The Tapestry Crochet Facebook Group has introduced me to people around the world.
 If you’re not already a member, I hope you’ll join!
 It’s free and full of wonderful, sharing people who post pictures and ask and answer just about everything about tapestry crochet.

 Ravelry is another fantastic online forum dedicated to all sorts of fiber arts and beyond.
-I had to wait a few months before I was invited to join, but it was worth the wait!
+Information about all of my published tapestry crochet projects are on Ravelry.
 If you’re already a Raveler, then please consider joining the Tapestry Crochet group there, too!

 My free videos on YouTube show how to design and bead tapestry crochet and how to bead tapestry crochet a basket (pattern instructions on page 11).
 Another video features tapestry crochet around the world.